sengorajkumar/BST-Visualization/README.md

 # BST-Visualization

 This python program visualizes Binary Search Tree and its operations using graphviz library.
 This can be used to visually explain the BST data strucutre, its properties and operations.
-An example of tree inserts and deletion of a particular node is given below.
+An example of tree inserts and deletion is given below.

 ###### BST Sample view